 A utility network includes a range of functionality and network information that you can use to model, track, and assess the structure, health, and efficiency of a system.
 Once a utility network has been deployed, tools are provided for inspection and maintenance work and to aid in the overall success of your system.

-License:The active portal account must be licensed with the ArcGIS Utility Network user type extension to create, publish, and work with a utility network in an enterprise geodatabase.
+License:The active portal account must be licensed with the ArcGIS Utility Network user type extension to create, publish, and work with a utility network.

 Access information and tools

 There are many ways to access information about a utility network.
 The utility network layer is used to access the network properties, activate the contextual Utility Network Data tab on the ribbon, and gain access to the utility network dirty areas and error features.
 The Network Diagram tab becomes available when the diagram view is active.

 The network properties is a good point of reference for reviewing information about the creation date, network topology, structure network, domain networks, rules, and other metadata regarding the current configuration of the utility network.
 The Arcpy.Describe function can also be used to report property information about the utility network through scripting.

 The network topology is the engine of a utility network.
 This is where all the features that represent each component of a utility are connected together into a network that you can use to analyze your system.

 There are three actions you can take to manage your network topology:

 - Enable the network topology, which allows you to work with analytics.